openrewrite/rewrite-docs/getting-started/recipe-development-environment.md

     activeRecipe("[your recipe name]")
 }
 ```

+{% hint style="info" %}
+If testing locally, your `rewrite` `dependency` should match the structure of your `.m2` folder.
+For example, if the path to your recipe in the `.m2` folder is: `~/.m2/repository/com/yourorg/rewrite-recipe-starter` and the jar in that folder is: `rewrite-recipe-starter-0.1.0-dev.25.uncommitted+f58d7fa.jar`, then the `rewrite` `dependency` should be: `rewrite("com.yourorg:rewrite-recipe-starter:0.1.0-dev.25.uncommitted+f58d7fa")`.
+{% endhint %}

 Now you can run your recipe with `./gradlew rewriteRun` or `./gradlew rewriteDryRun`
 {% endtab %}